-Over the crypto mania of the last year, the U.S-based cryptocurrency exchange ‘Coinbase’ emerged as one of the largest cryptocurrency exchange of the globe with nearly 14 million registered users to its platform and ending 2017 with a billion dollar revenue.
+Over the crypto mania of the last year, the U.S-based cryptocurrency exchange ‘Coinbase’ emerged as one of the largest cryptocurrency exchange of the globe with nearly 14 million registered users and a billion dollar revenue, as of 2017 year’s end.
 The cryptocurrency exchange is now seen flexing its muscles by venturing into several crypto-related products and services.

-Although the terms of the deal have not been explicitly mentioned, TechCrunch reported that it is likely to take place around a whopping $120 million making it the biggest acquisition by Coinbase, till date.
+Although the terms of the deal have not been explicitly mentioned, TechCrunch reported a whopping $120 million, making it the biggest acquisition by Coinbase, till date.
 This will be the fifth acquisition by Coinbase.
 TechCrunch also says that the total deal could be even more while considering cash, stock, cryptocurrency and management earn-outs.
 Earn is said to have raised a total of $120 million during several funding rounds ever since it has been founded five years back.

 Earn initially started back in 2013 as a company developing hardware and chips for cryptocurrency mining, and was then known as 21 Inc. Last year, it rebranded itself to Earn.com by launching itself as a paid messaging platform.